smellslikeml/BRAD/README.md

-# CVAEs for Anomaly Detection to Reduce Bandwidth in Streaming Video
+# Convolutional Autoencoders for Anomaly Detection to Reduce Bandwidth in Streaming Video

 Modern compression techniques leverage a learned representation over an image distribution to more efficiently encode redundant spatial context for a sample.
 Video content is also generally redundant in time.